pointrix-project/msplat/README.md

 In this tutorial, we will demonstrate how to use DPTR to implement 3D Gaussian Splatting (3DGS) to fit the DPTR logo step by step.
 If you are not familiar with 3DGS, you can learn more about it through the original [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) project.

 ### Create a simple colorful 3D Gaussian class
-First, we create a simplified colorful 3D Gaussian point cloud.
+First, we create a simplified class for colorful 3D Gaussian point cloud.
 The attributes we set include 3D position, scale, rotation, opacity, and RGB color, all of which are randomly initialized.
 ```python
 class SimpleGaussian:
     def __init__(self, num_points=100000):